tareq1988/wp-recaptcha-integration/readme.txt

 = I found a bug and fixed it.
 How can I contribute? =

-Either post it on [GitHub](https://github.com/mcguffin/wp-recaptcha-integration) or—if you are working on a cloned repository—send me a pull request.
+Either post it on [GitHub](https://github.com/mcguffin/wp-recaptcha-integration) or—if you are working on a forked repository—send me a pull request.

 = Will you accept translations? =